duff/pool_runner/README.md

 ## Philosophy

 I'm not sure this is the best way to go about this.
+It's really an experiment at this point.
 It's using [poolboy](https://github.com/devinus/poolboy) under the covers to manage the pool of processes.

-I'm also experimenting with a somewhat different approach in [exeque](https://github.com/duff/exeque).
+It's not yet working for longer running processes (more than 5 seconds).
+I haven't yet figured out how poolboy timeouts work.

+I'm now thinking that [exeque](https://github.com/duff/exeque) is a better approach to take for this problem.

 ## Installation / Dependency